How to Make Sure Your Furniture Fits in Your New Home

 Does all of your furniture fit beautifully?
 Congratulations!
 You don’t have to make any hard calls.
 But, like many people, if you run into some space issues, you’ll have to decide how hard you’d like to work to accommodate those pieces in your new home.

 Alternatively, you can shop for some new furniture that fits better in your new home.
-Keep in mind that in addition to size, the style of your new home may be different than your current home.
+Keep in mind that in addition to size, the style of your new home differs from your current home.
 In looking at the floor plans and set-up, you may decide that the pieces you have now just don’t match the colors or style in your new home.

 With your mock-ups and measurements done, it’s time to plan for moving.
 Label your furniture, noting on each piece which room it’s going into.
 This will help your movers or helpers take the furniture directly to its new home on move-in day.